Get Your Texas Medical Marijuana Card Online - Fast CURT Approval

 Children and teens with qualifying conditions may access medical cannabis through a parent or guardian.

-The guardian must provide full name and last five digits of their Social Security number.
+The guardian must provide full name and last five digits of their SSN

 Can Out-of-State Patients Use Their Card in Texas?